-This site sensitivity verification verifies the site as being of low agricultural sensitivity.
+This site sensitivity verification verifies the site as being of low agricultural sensitivity (except for two, small, isolated patches of cultivation as shown in Figure 3 below).
 The required level of agricultural assessment is therefore confirmed as an Agricultural Compliance Statement.